jozefg/drafts/proof-theory1.md

 something is what we use to prove it.
 This is sometimes called the "verificationist perspective".
 Finally, note that I annotated this rule with the name `∧ I` simply for convenience to refer it.

+Now that we know what `A ∧ B` means, what does have a proof of it imply?
+Well we should be able to "get out what we put in" which would mean we'd have two inference rules

+    A ∧ B true    A ∧ B true
+    ——————————    ——————————
+      A true        B true

+We'll refer to these rules as `∧ E1` and `∧ E2` respectively.

+Now for a bit of terminology, rules that let us "introduce" new proofs of propositions are introduction rules.
+Once we have a proof, we can use it to construct other proofs.
+The rules for how we do that are called elimination rules.
+That's why I've been adding I's and E's to the ends of our rule names.

+How do we convince ourselves that these rules are correct with respect to our understanding of `∧`?
+This question leads us to our first sort of proofs-about-proofs we'll make.

+## Local Soundness and Completeness

+What we want to say is that the introduction and elimination rules match up.
+This should mean that anytime we prove something with an by an introduction rule followed by an elimination rule, we should be able to rewrite to avoid this duplication.
+This also hints that the rules aren't too powerful: we can't prove anything with the elimination rules that we didn't have a proof for at some point already.

+For `∧` this proof looks like this

+      D  E
+      –  –
+      A  B                D
+     —————— ∧I       => —————
+      A ∧ B               A
+     —————— ∧E 1
+       A

+So whenever we introduce a ∧ and then eliminate it with `∧ E1` we can always rewrite our proof to not use the elimination rules.
+Here notice that D and E range over *derivations* in this proof.
+They represent a chain of rule applications that let us produce an `A` or `B` in the end.